lakshesh96/TweetAnalyzer/README.md

 Twitter Feed Analyzer using Streaming API

-With increasing number of complaints on social media, this application provides sentiment analysis to extract complaints related to customer using Twitter's Streaming API.
+With increasing number of complaints on social media, this application provides sentiment analysis to extract complaints related to customers using Twitter's Streaming API.

 For Sentiment Analysis Microsoft's LUIS API used.